 Home Country Status

-Architects licensed in Canada must have hold a current licence/registration that is in good standing in one of the CALA jurisdictions.
+Architects licensed in Canada must have hold a current licence/registration that is in good standing in one of the ROAC jurisdictions.
 Architects licensed in a U.S. jurisdiction must have an active and current NCARB Certificate.
 Mexican architects must first qualify for and complete the CONARC Certification process.
 Architects pursuing recognition through the Tri-National MRA should contact the national regulatory authority in their home country to understand all eligibility requirements prior to completing the application forms.

 Fees for completing the Tri-National MRA process will be assessed by the national regulatory authority of the host country and are subject to change.